 - IFC4: the latest and the most advanced version, but still not widely supported by the authoring tools.
 The BIM Management tools support it.
-This ("IFC4 Design Transfer View") is the version requested in this BIM Manual, unless the service provider states there is any issue with the selected authoring tool, such as lack of accuracy, issues when exporting data or simply if it is not supported. - IFC2x3: this is the most supported and stable format to date.
+Among the different versions of IFC4, the "IFC4 Design Transfer View" is the version requested in this BIM Manual, unless the service provider states there is any issue with the selected authoring tool, such as lack of accuracy, issues when exporting data or simply if it is not supported.
+At the moment of the release of the Detailed BIM Strategy the "IFC4 Design Transfer View" may still not be mature enough, so the "IFC4 Reference View" would be the second option to be used. - IFC2x3: this is the most supported and stable format to date.
 It will be used if the IFC4 version is not supported by any stakeholder to be coordinated in a package.
-Besides, some authoring tools allow to set up the IFC with sub-formats such as the "IFC2x3 Coordination View Version 2.0", the "IFC2x3 COBie 2.4 Design Deliverable" or to interact with the internal mapping configuration.
-The Service provider will verify what configuration suits better so that the chosen BIM authoring tool can export correctly the Geometry without loss of detail and the information dataset of the objects. - IFC2x2: this version is only proposed in the event none of the others above is supported.
+Besides, some authoring tools allow to set up the IFC with sub-formats such as the "IFC2x3 Coordination View Version 2.0", the "IFC2x3 CoBie 2.4 Design Deliverable" or to interact with the internal mapping configuration.
+The Service provider will verify what configuration suits better so that the chosen BIM authoring tool can export correctly the Geometry without loss of detail and the information dataset of the objects.
+(IFC2x3 Coordination View is commonly the most widespread format, and it is the one recommended in case of problems with IFC4) - IFC2x2: this version is only proposed in the event none of the others above is supported.